ManishaM091/Churn-Analysis-and-Prediction/README.md

 ![ChargesvsChurnRate](TableauEDAworkbooks/ChargesVsChurn.png)

+All these Tableau workbooks are [here](TableauEDAworkbooks) and you can also check them on my [Tableau Public](https://public.tableau.com/app/profile/manisha.malhotra4221/vizzes)

 ## Predictive Modeling
 ### Model Selection and Training
 - **Algorithm**: XGBoost, a gradient boosting decision tree algorithm, was chosen for its robustness and high performance in binary classification tasks.